ataber/rubill/README.md

 Rubill::Customer.create(attrs)
 ```

-The resulting return value will be a Customer object, which you can update by modifying via hash assignment and then calling `update`
+The resulting return value will be a Rubill::Customer object, which you can update by modifying via hash assignment and then calling `save`.
+Note that this flow does not work for ReceivedPayments or SentPayments, as you will need to void and then recreate these records.